moscarellar/hangman-python/README.md

 * As a first time user, I want to understand the display easily.
 * As a first time user, I want to receive clear instructions.
-* As a game user, I want to relate with the game I already know as hangman.
+* As a first time user, I want to relate with the game I already know as hangman.
-* As a game user, I want a simple game and easy to follow and understand.
+* As a first time user, I want a simple game and easy to follow and understand.
+* As a game user, I want a simple game and easy to come back to.

 ### Site Owner Stories